ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 I create my own editor, Pixem, to trace the path for the embroidery machine.
 This is to reduce the number of jump stitches, among other things.

-My editor exports a file that Ink/Stitch can load.
+My editor exports to SVG, which Inkscape can load.

 BTW, I'll release my editor once it is stable enough, in a few months, probably.